sasarako/poker_evaluation/README.md

 This sample project to evaluate poker cards on hand ,Compare between 2 on hand cards ,Which one higher and why higher than another.
-First player is represented to Somchai
-Second player is represented to Somsak
+First player is represented to Somchai and Second player is represented to Somsak.

 Basic card
 Each card has a suit which is one of Clubs, Diamonds, Hearts,